wrouesnel/docker.netbox/README.md

 * `DEV_NETBOX_REMOTE_DEBUG_PORT=51234` Set the port for the debugger to listen on.
 * `DEV_NETBOX_REMOTE_DEBUG_ENABLE=no` Enable the remote debugger port.

+* `NETBOX_WEB_SECRET=`
+  Web secret for client tokens.
+Leave blank to randomly generate.
+Only needs to be set if clustering.

+* `NETBOX_CHANGELOG_RETENTION_DAYS=0`
+  Number of days to retain changelog changes.
+0 for infinity.

+* `NETBOX_PREFIX_PATH=`
+  Path prefix netbox is being hosted under.
+Use only if reverse proxying behind a prefix.

+* `NETBOX_ADMIN_EMAIL=`
+  If set, becomes an email which Netbox will send notifications too using the SMTP settings.
+  This is different then the alert system.

+* `NETBOX_ADMIN_NAME="Netbox Admin"`
+  Name of the Netbox admin in emails.
+No need to change generally.

+* `NETBOX_TIMEZONE=UTC`
+  Timezone for Netbox.

 * `NETBOX_LDAP_AUTH=yes`
   enable LDAP auth.
 Otherwise it is disabled.